 For those who don’t want to spend hours in a pool club, here are my other suggestions:

-➡️ Aleta: seafood and has a beach view.
+- Aleta: seafood and has a beach view.
 They also have steaks and special menus per day and you can also go day drinking here afterward.
-They don’t have seats on the beach but Aleta is also owned by Cachet (suggested in day 1 of this itinerary).
-You can go to Cachet instead.
+They don’t have seats on the beach but Aleta is also owned by Corazon (suggested in day 1 of this itinerary).
+You can go to Corazon instead.

-➡️ Sur Beach Club: So you don’t want to go to the pool club and stay by the beach?
+- Sur Beach Club: So you don’t want to go to the pool club and stay by the beach?
 SUR is a great ocean club in Cabo (but honestly not my favorite).
-I don’t go here a lot because they don’t accept pets (unlike Cachet).
+I don’t go here a lot because they don’t accept pets (unlike Corazon Beach Club).
 They also have a $50 USD minimum spend at Sur.
 They have a great variety of food and drinks.

-Cabo weekend getaway day 2: dinner options (international cuisine)
+Cabo itinerary day 2: dinner options (international cuisine)

 Nightlife in Cabo: where to go on Saturdays